If you want to keep your business running smoothly, then you should know how important it is to keep your WordPress website secure.

 2. SSL Certificate

 The most common way to get an SSL certificate is to check with your website hosting provider.
 Many website hosting providers offer SSL certificates for their customers.
 Some hosting providers even offer free SSL certificates via Let’s Encrypt.
+Want to learn more about the importance of SSL certificates?
+I wrote a blog post on the topic.

 3. Keep Your Website Updated

 It’s important to keep your WordPress website updated.
 First, it’s critical that you keep WordPress itself updated.
 WordPress powers 35% of all websites on the web, according to HostingTribunal.
 Vulnerabilities found in WordPress are often exploited in outdated versions.
 Since WordPress has such a large market share, it’s a popular target for attackers.
 Keeping WordPress up to date heavily reduces the amount of vulnerabilities that hackers can exploit.
+Keeping your website up-to-date goes a long way to keep your WordPress website secure.

 According to WebARX, 98% of WordPress vulnerabilities are associated with plugins.
 This fact alone emphasizes the importance of ensuring all plugins in your WordPress site are up to date.